equalitie/deflect/README.md

   made available to be consulted via HTTP.

-The crunching process can be very CPU-intensive when the amount of logs increase, and it is recommended that a dedicated crunching machine is used as soon as the amount of traffic becomes important.
+The crunching process can be very CPU-intensive when the amount of logs increases, and it is recommended that a dedicated crunching machine is used as soon as the amount of traffic becomes important.
+This is also the reason why the log crunching is performed only once a day.

 ### Web-based dashboards